-This year looks set for wellies and deep mud, though I remain hopeful of at least a little snow!
+The the hot dry summer this year we actually need a winter of wellies and deep mud, though I remain hopeful of at least a little snow!
 This blog gives you some insight into the challenges your dog faces getting around in the winter.
 I talk about how your dog moves about, how you can spot an injury early and the things you can do to reduce the injury risk.

 These are obvious seasonal hazards for us but they also pose a risk to your four legged companions.
 Despite the tricky ground conditions our dogs seem to love 'hooning' around at this time of year.
 The wind, rain and, if we get any, snow seem to send them mad.
 They are often slipping and sliding as they change direction or speed.